UT-Austin-RPL/Coopernaut/template.md

   <div class="row" style="width:1020">
     <div class="column">
       <img class="demo cursor" src="src/thumbnail6-v2.png" style="width:100%" onclick="currentSlide(1)" alt="<b>Scenario 6: Overtaking.</b>
-      The controlled ego car is going to make lanechange maneuver at the two-way yellow-dashed road when a truck is stuck in front of it.
-Our model avoids collisions by acting less aggresively and properly yielding to the opposite-going vehicles.">
+      The controlled ego car will make a lane-change maneuver at the two-way yellow-dashed road when a truck is stuck in front of it.
+Our model avoids collisions by acting less aggressively and appropriately yielding to the opposite-going vehicles.">
     </div>

     <div class="column">
       <img class="demo cursor" src="src/thumbnail8-v2.png" style="width:100%" onclick="currentSlide(2)" alt="<b>Scenario 8: Left Turn.</b>
       The red car is going straight in the opposite direction, occluded behind the orange truck.
-Our model avoids the collisions by properly yielding to the red car before left turning even with the partially observable situation.">
+Our model avoids the collisions by properly yielding to the red car before left-turning, even with the partially observable situation.">
     </div>

     <div class="column">
       <img class="demo cursor" src="src/thumbnail10-v2.png" style="width:100%" onclick="currentSlide(3)" alt="<b>Scenario 10: Red Light Violation.</b>
       The controlled vehicle is going straight to pass an intersection on green lights.
-Coopernaut identifies the abnormal behaviors of the collider(red car), and proactively hard brakes to avoid the potential collision.">
+Coopernaut identifies the abnormal behaviors of the collider(red car) and proactively hard brakes to avoid the potential collision.">
     </div>
   </div>
 </div>